teemupaloniemi/gronto/README.md

                  measurement of any two courses, and this is a question of semantics.
 We could use propabilistic solutions i.e. sentence embeddings, but we strive for deterministic methods.
-Ontology gives semantics and as long as we comply with our requirements (Q in choosing ontology we have a deterministic way of measuring similarity.
+Ontology gives semantics and as long as we comply with our requirements in choosing ontology we have a deterministic way of measuring similarity.

-               - Ok, but why is probabilistic bad?
-Can we order propabilistic vs deterministic?
+               - Ok, but why is probabilistic bad or worse?

            - Graphs

-               - Because they provide a distance between items inctrinsically.
+               - They provide a distance between items inctrinsically.
-                 Graphs because they are nice to visualize.
-Graphs because the ACM ontology is a graph.
+               - They are nice to visualize.
+               - ACM ontology is a graph.
+               - Construction process can be made deterministic.

        - Schedule courses based on prerequisites (and semester limits).

            - SMT (This was the first thing we tried.
-Could we show that this is the best? or argue that it is Good enough?
+Could we show that this is the best? or argue that it is Good enough?)

                - There exists lots of literature on University Course Scheduling Problem or UCSP and the likes.
 From the two class